WORKING TOWARDS A SUSTAINABLE FUTURE

 HOW WE ARE TRACKING SO FAR

 We partner with Upparel to avoid textile waste going to landfill.
-Up to June 22, we have diverted 4.8 tonnes of clothing materials from landfill.
+In the last year*, we have diverted 3.6 tonnes of clothing materials from landfill with the help of Upparel (*as at 30 June 2023).

 PRODUCT CARE